tarantool/doc/doc/book/replication/repl_leader_elect.rst

 It shows the node state, term, vote in the current term, and leader ID of the current term.
-IDs in the info output are the replica IDs visible in ``box.info.id`` output on each node and in _cluster space.
+IDs in the info output are the replica IDs visible in ``box.info.id`` output on each node and in ``_cluster`` space.
 0 vote means the node didn't vote in the current term.
 0 leader means the node does not know who is a leader in the current term.
-State can be follower, candidate, leader.
+State can be ``follower``, ``candidate``, ``leader``.
 When election is enabled, only in leader state the node is writable.

 Election implementation based on Raft logs all its actions with 'RAFT:' prefix.
 Actions such as new Raft message handling, state change, vote, term bump, and so on.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Important notes to keep in mind
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Leader election won't work properly if the election quorum is set <= ``cluster size / 2`` because in that case a split brain can happen, when 2 leaders are elected.
+Leader election won't work properly if the election quorum is set less or equal than ``cluster_size / 2`` because in that case a split vote can happen when 2 leaders are elected.
-For example, assume there were 5 nodes.
+For example, assume there are 5 nodes.
 When quorum is set to 2, node1 and node2 can both vote for node1.
 Node3 and node4 can both vote for node5.
 Node1 and node5 both win the election.
 When the quorum is set to the cluster majority, it won't ever happen.